bingx1990/bingx1990.github.io/_pages/people.md

 #### Undergrad students

-- Shangkai Zhu. <br> Placement: Master’s student in Statistics at the University of Chicago.
+- Shangkai Zhu <br> Placement: Master’s student in Statistics at the University of Chicago.
-- Yihan Chen. <br> Placement: Master’s student in Statistics at the University of Chicago.
+- Yihan Chen <br> Placement: Master’s student in Statistics at the University of Chicago.